abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

 Documenation is coming soon with full code!

+All files are IPython Notebook files which can be run simply in Google Colab

 ## Main files:
  - Train.ipynb : Fine-tunes XLNet (mono-lingual transformer) on new target language (Tigrinya)
  - Test.ipynb : Evaluates the fine-tuned model on test data